 An overview of how the SABRE dark matter detector works.

 SUPL will be the home of the SABRE South dark matter detector.

 The SABRE experiment has two sites- one in Italy, and the other to be in Victoria.

 As Centre Director, Professor Barberio will be responsible for the Centre’s overall strategic direction and operations, with advice from the relevant Centre committees.

-With considerable experience in computational astrophysics, A/Prof. Alan Duffy is involved in the Centre’s efforts in direct detection, theory, and its outreach and media activities.
+With considerable experience in computational astrophysics, Associate Professor Alan Duffy is involved in the Centre’s efforts in direct detection, theory, and its outreach and media activities.